awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 ![\[The configuration overview page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-configuration.png)

-For more information, see \.
+For more information, see [AWS Elastic Beanstalk Environment Configuration](customize-containers.md)\.

 ## Logs<a name="environments-console-logs"></a>